ryanjustindejesus/Linux-Command-Line-Labs/README.md

 <h2>Lab walk-through:</h2>
  <h2>Task 1: Ensure that APT is installed </h2>
- First, I checked that the APT application is installed so that I can use it to manage applications.
+ I checked that the APT application is installed so that I can use it to manage applications.
  <br /> <br />
 (1) I used the command "apt" to confirm apt is installed in bash.
 <br/> <br /> <p align="center">